+minimize

-$$\underset{x}{\text{minimize}} f(x) + b(c(x), \mu_k),$$
+$$f(x) + b(c(x), \mu_k)$$

+,

 A typical trust-region method for such a problem models the barrier term using either a Newton (primal) or quasi-Newton (primal-dual) approximation.
 However, since such quadratic models have little influence in dissuading the iterates from violating one or more of inequality constraints, it is crucial to either adjust the shape of the trust region to keep the iterates feasible, or to add explicit extra constraints to the trust-region subproblems to do this (or both).
 The main difficulty when there are nonlinear inequality constraints present is that any additional constraints imposed on the trust-region subproblem may be nonlinear.
 For this reason, inequality constraints are often converted to equations by introducing slack variables.
-That is, we replace $c(x) \geq 0$ by the equivalent conditions and then we solve a sequence of equality constrained minimization problems
+That is, we replace $c(x) \geq 0$ by the equivalent and now solve a sequence of equality constrained minimization problems